TGDivy/TGDivy/README.md

 ## 💬🌞

-> Silence is a source of great strength. ~ Lao Tzu
+> Life goes by very fast.
+And the worst thing in life that you can have is a job that you hate, and have no energy and creativity in. ~ Robert Greene

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )